Can Co-parenting Be Amicable After Divorce?

 Where to Start with Your Ex

 The biggest trap I see is that people expect their ex to be different than they are - even after they split.
 This leads to frustration.
 Focusing on what your ex "should be doing" is a losing battle because you can't make them change.

 What if instead you expect them to be exactly who they are?
 That means acknowledging the good and the painful.
 The relationship wasn't all bad or else you wouldn't have picked them in the first place.

 If you think the ex is the problem, you stay in the problem.
 The vicious cycle of blame continues and everyone loses.
 Your kids suffer because they are caught in the middle.

-You have the power to stop that negative cycle.
+You have the power to stop that negative cycle of blame.

-You stop worrying about what they are doing and instead focus on the greater good of creating an amicable connection.
+You stop worrying about what they're doing and instead focus on the greater good of creating an amicable connection.

 Stop fighting about the marriage, the marriage is over right?